keptn/keptn.github.io/content/docs/0.16.x/continuous_delivery/expose_services/index.md

 ---
 title: Expose deployed services
 description: Configure Istio and create a ConfigMap to expose services deployed by Keptn.
 weight: 1
 keywords: [0.16.x-cd]
 ---

-To be able to access the services you will deploy by Keptn, Istio has to be installed.
+Istio must be installed in order to access the services that Keptn deploys.
 This means that the `istio-ingressgateway` service should already be available in the `istio-system` namespace and a `public-gateway` need to be created as explained below.
-Besides, a ConfigMap must be edited that tells Keptn how the gateway is configured.
+In addition, a ConfigMap must be edited that tells Keptn how the gateway is configured.

 Please follow the steps in sequential order:

 1. Install Istio
 1. Create Istio gateway
 1. Create ConfigMap with ingress information

 ## Install Istio

 * If you have not installed Istio during the [Keptn installation](../../operate/install/#3-install-ingress-controller-and-apply-an-ingress-object), please refer to the official [Installation Guides](https://istio.io/latest/docs/setup/install/) to install Istio on your cluster.